pangyuteng/ghettogex/README.md

 # hola ghettogex

-below are notes
+Below are my deployment notes. for devops folks likely okay to follow. for non-devops folks - these will look like garbage.

-+ compute resource setup notes see `.manifest-infra`
++ compute resource setup notes see `.manifest-infra/README.md`

 + setup kube secrets for pulling from docker hub, and tasty api authentication, see `.manifest-back/README.md`